jixjia/promptflow-hybrid-search-rag/README.md

-## PromptFlow RAG with Azrue AI Hybrid Search
+# Best-in-class RAG with PromptFlow and Azrue AI Hybrid Search

 This repo demonstrates building a generic RAG pattern with PromptFlow and Azure AI Hybrid Search